-Aquatic physical therapy is the practice pf physical therapy by a trained and licensed physical therapist or physical therapist assistant within the environment of a water-filled pool.
+Aquatic physical therapy is the practice of physical therapy by a trained and licensed physical therapist or physical therapist assistant in a water-filled pool.
 The buoyancy, support and accommodating resistance of the water enhance exercise and create a safe environment for progressive rehabilitation.
 The temperature of the water prompts muscle relaxation, facilitates stretch and generally reduces the sensation of pain.

 The temperature of our pool is considered neutral.
 After first entering the pool, the water will begin to feel close to the same temperature as the skin.
 This allows our patients to work in an environment of comfort.
 The warm water allows more movement with a decreased chance of spasms and a decrease in pain.

 When you come for your evaluation, we will give you information on what to bring to your aquatic therapy sessions.
 You can wear a swimsuit, but some patients choose to wear a t-shirt and shorts.
 We want you to be comfortable in the pool.
 If you need help changing in or out of your suit please bring a family member or friend to assist you.